-The Member State agency can be, pursuant to Article 58(1)(c)(v) and (vi) FR, a public-law body or a body governed by private law with a public-service mission providing adequate financial guarantees.
-In practice, it is either a ministry where the legal entity is the Member State itself or it is a separate legal entity (agency) established under public law (i.e. by a sovereign act of State, such as a law or a decree) or under private law (i.e. in a legal form available to anyone while that entity is entrusted with the tasks of implementing the government's development policy and under the latter's control, which is a public-service mission).
+The Member State agency can be a public-law body or a body governed by private law with a public-service mission providing adequate financial guarantees.
+In practice, it is either a ministry where the legal entity is the Member State itself or it is a separate legal entity (agency) established under public law (i.e. by a sovereign act of State, such as a law or a decree) or under private law (i.e. in a legal form of a private legal entity, such as a corporation/company, association or foundation, while that entity is entrusted by the government with public funding directly related to the tasks of implementing the government's development policy and under the latter's control, which is a public-service mission).

-The potential delegatee must fulfil the following eligibility criteria:
+The potential partner of Delegated Cooperation must fulfil the following eligibility criteria:

-- it operates at the highest government level (national or federal); - it is specialised in technical or financial development cooperation with partner countries of the Development and Neighbourhood policies; as such, it is generally capable of mobilising co-financing of its own (i.e. from its Member State) or from other donors, along with that of the EU; - it implements cooperation activities without subcontracting or subdelegating entire programmes or projects to other entities.
+- it operates at the highest government level (national or federal); - it is specialised in technical or financial development cooperation with partner countries of the Development and Neighbourhood policies; as such, it is generally capable of mobilising cofinancing of its own (i.e. from its Member State) or from other donors, along with that of the EU.